Arccotangent/amath-ng-cpp/README.md

 amath-ng can be hacked by editing amath-ng.hpp Currently you can hack:
 - The precision of the printed answers in significant figures (default 500)

+## Exact Answer Storage
+In some cases, users may need to store the exact answer returned by amath-ng for later usage.
+This can be done by logging the answer to a file or an environment variable.

+Export the square root of 2 to an environment variable named 'ANS': `export ANS=$(amath-ng sqrt 2)` Log the square root of 2 to a file: `amath-ng sqrt 2 > sqrt2.txt`